 As a rental agency, what do you do when you rent a vehicle out, and the renter has an accident?
-What accident recovery solutions do you have in place?
+What accident recovery services do you have in place?
 The car that you rented could be severely damaged, even totaled.

 Of course, if the renter has purchased the insurance that you offer, these are easy questions to answer.
-You simply make the claim against that insurance policy.
+You simply make the accident claim against that insurance policy.
 That company will pay out the damages.

 This becomes a slightly stickier problem if the renter opts out of the insurance that you offer.
 Many times, this is exactly what renters will do.
 They assume that because they have their own personal auto insurance, that will cover them in the event of an accident in a rental vehicle.
 That very well may be true.
 However, it’s not always the case.
-As the rental company, it is your responsibility to be sure that your renters have adequate insurance to cover losses to a rental vehicle.
+As the rental company, it is your responsibility to be sure that your renters have adequate insurance to cover losses to auto rental vehicles.

 Here are some tips that you can use to be sure you won’t have to take a hit on damages done to your vehicles:

 - Every time a renter comes in, even if they are a regular, check to be sure they have a valid driver’s license.